moritzploss/learnErlang/README.md

 ## Dialyzer

-Run the Dialyzer on a all files in the `src` directory:
+Run the Dialyzer on all files in the `src` directory:

     dialyzer ./src --src -r